How to Add Directional Arrows and Text to Your Parking Lot

 2. Regulatory Text

-• "STOP" at designated intersection points.
+• "STOP" at intersections and exit points.

-• "ONE WAY" to prevent illegal turns.
+• "ONE WAY" to reinforce directional flow.

 Common Mistakes to Avoid